Major Challenges and FinTech Trends That Will Dominate 2019

 Second, ML and AI in fintech allow for the development of software for automated personalization.
 This software aims to collect information about each client and analyze it.
 As a result, you can personalize the messages to your clients, which helps improve the overall user experience.

 Third, smart chatbots are developed based on artificial intelligence.
 They are considered to be the helping hands in better interaction with clients thanks to their round-the-clock availability and cost-effectiveness.

 Although chatbots still have a level of intelligence that equals a child, ML algorithms will help them significantly improve in the next few years.

 The potential of AI in fintech is huge.
 For example, South Korea has introduced a national plan to invest $2 billion in strengthening its artificial intelligence capabilities by 2022.
 They plan to launch six AI research centers to investigate how this technology can impact different domains including fintech.

-If you want to benefit from applying these technologies to your bank or other financial institutions, outsource the development of intelligent software to Innovecs.
+If you want to benefit from applying these technologies to your bank or other financial institutions, outsource the development of fintech software to Innovecs.
 Our engineers are experienced in developing such solutions.

-For example, for one fintech company, we produced a software solution based on AI and ML for their clients’ behavior analysis, and further reporting and predictions.
+For example, for one fintech company, we produced a software solution based on AI and ML for their clients’ behaviour analysis, and further reporting and predictions.

 Benefits of ML and AI in FinTech

 When deciding to implement a smart solution based on machine learning and artificial intelligence, you can expect:

 - Effective supply chain maintenance